gilch/hissp/docs/style_guide.rst

 .. rubric:: Footnotes

-.. [#ns] Usually a `types.ModuleType` or `types.SimpleNamespace`,
+.. [#ns]
-   but most types work, including a simple lambda.
+      Namespaces are one honking great idea -- let's do more of those!

+      ---Tim Peters, *The Zen of Python*

    A namespace can be anything supporting the `getattr`/`setattr`/`delattr` protocol.

-   Python classes support this by default for their instances (in order to support instance variables), although, notably, many basic builtin types, including any produced by `ast.literal_eval`, do not.
+   In this context, that usually means a `type` (class object), `types.ModuleType`, or `types.SimpleNamespace`.
+   But a simple lambda also works.

+   In fact, Python objects are namespaces by default (for instance variables), but some types restrict their attributes.
+   Notably, many basic literal types are immutable values, and even the mutable `list` and `set` types do not allow attribute assignments.